 Lime Balm (Melissa officinalis "lime") a rare lime scented version of lemon balm.
 It is said to attract bees to the garden and is meant to have a host of medicinal properties.
 Useful in cooking to give a lime taste and also used for making a calming tea.
 Kids love this lime smelling plant.
 Grows runners under ground so confine it in a pot.
 Grown organically from cuttings as seeds grown plants tend to give varied and often undesirable traits.
 For sale Spring/Summer $6 per small plant

 Native Water Mint aka native rivermint, native peppermint (Mentha australis) this perennial Australian native herb is becoming rare in the bush and is rarely found in shops or gardens.
 It likes being well watered but can cope with reasonably dry soil.
 It is used and grows in much the same way as regular peppermint but is far less invasive.
-It makes an excellent herbal tea served hot or iced.
-Indigenous Australians found similar uses for this herb $4 per small plant
+It makes an excellent herbal tea served hot or iced $5 per small plant

 Rosemary (Rosmarinus officinalis) this is an unnamed cultivar that has relatively large leaves, a strong scent, is a strong grower and is pretty hardy.
 Rosemary is great with lamb dishes.
 This variety is an upright form and has nice blue flowers $5 per small plant SOLD OUT

 Lemon Thyme (Thymus citriodorus) first described in 1811, there is controversy over if this is a species or a hybrid of several species but recent DNA analysis indicates it is a separate species.
-Lovely lemon scent, goes well with chicken dishes.
-I have been growing this plant for at least 9 years, taking cuttings every few years will refresh it and prevent it getting too woody.
-The more you pick the leaves the better it grows $4 per small plant
+Lovely lemon scent, goes well with chicken or fish dishes.
+I have been growing this plant for at least 10 years, taking cuttings every few years will refresh it and prevent it getting too woody.
+The more you pick the leaves the better it grows $5 per small plant

-Orange Peel Thyme (often called Thymus nitidus but it likely a hybrid) hardy low growing herb that smells like spices.
-Small hairy leaves can be used in salads, fish, chicken, soups etc $5 per small plant COMING SOON
+Orange Peel Thyme (often called Thymus nitidus but it likely a hybrid) hardy low growing herb that smells like a mix of spices.
+Useful as a ground cover as it produces a low and dense mat.
+Small hairy leaves can be used in salads, fish, chicken, soups etc $5 per small plant

 Jekka's thyme (Thymus sp) is a vigorous growing edible thyme with relatively long green leaves.
 This has a strong thyme smell and taste.
 It is the most vigorous thyme I grow.
 Taking cuttings every few years will refresh it and provide you with more plants. $5 per small plant

 Tabor thyme (Thymus sp) has the largest leaves I have seen on a thyme plant.
-I like this plant but it is not as vigorous as Jekka's thyme.
-It has a strong thyme smell and taste COMING SOON
+I really like this plant but it is not as vigorous as Jekka's thyme.
+It has a strong thyme smell and taste. $5 per small plant

 Ornamental - non-edible plants